FusionAuth/fusionauth-site/site/_posts/2022-09-30-nodejs-and-twitter-oauth.md

 app.use('/users', ensureLoggedIn('/login'), usersRouter);
 ```

-The `ensureLoggedIn` middleware checks if the user is authenticated before proceeding to the the router (or following middleware).
+The `ensureLoggedIn` middleware checks if the user is authenticated before proceeding to the router (or following middleware).
 It redirects to the `login` page if the user is not logged in.

 ## Testing it all